mech/Notes/JavaScript/resources.md

 # Resources

+V8 performance rival that of JVM and CLR.
+Let that sink in a bit.

 If you're creating constructor functions and inheriting from them, you haven't learned JavaScript.
 You're failing to take advantage of JavaScript's most powerful capabilities: Prototypal Inheritance.

 JavaScript dynamic duo (static type is overrated):